 The Ultimate Guide to Literature Circles

 I then use the graphic organizer from Mondays Made Easy’s Complete Guide to Literature Circles to organize reading assignments.
 I usually instruct students to divide the page number of their novel by the number of meetings and use that as a guideline to establish how many chapters will be covered in each reading assignment.
 Make sure to clarify whether the chapters of the assignment are inclusive of the last chapter or not.
-If not, you’ll be bound to have some confusion – avoid this rookie mistake!
+If not, you’ll be bound to have some confusion, so avoid this rookie mistake.

 Students can then distribute roles for each week using the graphic organizer (the roles can be found in Mondays Made Easy’s Complete Guide).
 Let every student fill out the graphic organizer so every student knows their role for each meeting.
 Better yet – complete this task digitally so that students can have a copy on their personal drive.

 Sometimes I’ll deliver a mini-lesson before book club meetings, but typically I’ll let students get straight into literature circles.
 I’ll usually have groups nominate a student representative to share with the class at the end of the meeting.
 You can also ask overarching questions featured in Mondays Made Easy’s Complete Guide.